altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "FL::highest chance of success or highest chance of survival?"
 "R::Success"
 *Flanagan sipped his tea*
+"FL::Containment, reduction, expulsion...
-"FL::It is intelligent, it would spread itself out, as much as it could."
+Containment would be hard: it is intelligent, it would spread itself out, as much as it could."
 "J::If we gathered them in one place."
 "L::Then we could use something like a bomb - blow it to pieces all at once."
 "O::Why would it gather?"
-"FL::More accurately: what exactly is it planning?"
+"FL::Consider it hasn't attacked us all directly through the link yet, what exactly is it planning?"
 ~Eyes fell on Flanagan~
 "FL::It doesn't seem that interested in the general population, however 2/3rds..."
 "L::It's targeting the Awakened: because we can fight back?"
+"FL::You say this serum is required for the host to survive."
+~Ozmind, in Uri's body nodded~
+"FL::It took about 2 weeks from this thing's arrival until it took two thirds of us.
+I assume its focused on spreading as fast as it can - so that gives us some estimate" "R::First the Awakened, then the population"
 "FL::That would be likely...
 it gets worse...
 By removing 2/3rds of the Awakened..."